Learning Heterogeneous Agent Cooperation via Multiagent League Training: Heterogeneous League Training

 \subsection{League Member Management.}

-To be able to run on a single machine, HLT has to control the size of the league.
-In AlphaStar, researchers use a sizeable past agent pool which costs a significant amount of memory and time.
-This approach is not applicable in most heterogeneous problems as it costs significant computational resources.
-From the intuition that the league should contain policies with diverse behaviors and distinct cooperative abilities, we design a league filter to manage and control the league size, as shown in Fig.\ref{fig:optimization}.
+To be able to run on a single machine, the HLT model must control the size of the league.
+In comparison, researchers of AlphaStar utilize a large past agent pool, which costs a significant amount of memory and time.
+The AlphaStar approach is not applicable to heterogeneous problems due to the significant cost of computational resources, which exceeds the limitations of most research facilities.
+Consequently, we developed a league management component to decrease the size of the league.
+We had the intuition that the league should comprise policies demonstrating a variety of behaviors and unique cooperative abilities; hence, we created a league filter to manage and regulate its size.
+This filter is illustrated in Figure \ref{fig:optimization}.

-In HLT, a metric $\Omega \in [0,1]$ is introduced to compare the similarity of policy groups.
-This metric can be the success rate, normalized test reward (projecting the minimum reward and maximum reward to 0 and 1, respectively), or any other evaluation scores that reflect policy performance.
+In our HLT model, a metric $\Omega \in [0,1]$ is introduced to compare the similarity of policy groups.
+This metric can be the success rate, normalized test reward (projecting the minimum reward and maximum reward to 0 and 1, respectively), or any other evaluation scores that reflect the policy performance.

 Let $|\mathcal{L}|_{\text{max}}$ be the maximum size of the league.
-When the size of the pool exceeds $|\mathcal{L}|_{\text{max}}$, the league filter deals with policy group candidates using the following procedures: \begin{enumerate} \item evaluate the new policy group with metric $\Omega$. \item add the policy group into the league, sort league policy groups by their $\Omega$ scores. \item find a pair of policy groups with the closest $\Omega$ scores, then remove the newer group. \end{enumerate}
+Whenever the size of the pool exceeds the $|\mathcal{L}|_{\text{max}}$ limitation, the league filter deals with policy group candidates with the following procedures: \begin{enumerate} \item Evaluate the new input policy group with metric $\Omega$. \item Add the policy group into the league, then sort all league policy groups in the league by their $\Omega$ scores. \item Locate the two policy groups with the closest $\Omega$ scores, then remove the newer group between them. \item Repeat the last step until the size of the league is reduced to the maximum allowed size $|\mathcal{L}|_{\text{max}}$. \end{enumerate}